Have you just signed up for Tailwind for Pinterest but aren’t sure where to start?

-But a short answer for you is 1-2 of your own pins per day depending on the amount of content you have.
+But a short answer for you is 1-2 of your own pins per day depending on the amount of content you wish to push out.

 RELATED: Pinterest Best Practices for 2022

-Yes, you can use Tailwind to pin other peoples content to your queue.
-I would suggest using Communities (previously called Tribes) if you want to do this.
+Yes, you can use Tailwind to pin other people’s content to your queue.
+I would suggest using Communities (previously called Communities) if you want to do this.
 But it’s not necessary for successful growth on Pinterest.

-Tailwind Tribes are a great way to get your content in front of other audiences quickly.
-Tailwind Tribes are so much better than Pinterest group boards (which you do NOT need to be using at all anymore).
+Tailwind Communities are a great way to get your content in front of other audiences quickly.
+Tailwind Communities are so much better than Pinterest group boards (which you do NOT need to be using at all anymore).

-You are held responsible by whomever runs the Tribe.
-There are unique rules for each Tribe you should be aware of.
+You are held responsible by whomever runs the Community.
+There are unique rules for each Community you should be aware of.
 But most are usually 1:1 contributing your own pins and pinning others’ pins inside the Tribe.
 Some are set that you contribute at least 2-3 pins for every one you pin from others.